8 biggest risks of fixed-income investing

 Credit risk is a major risk for bond investors, but there are additional credit-related risks that investors should be aware of too, including some below.

 Bonds issued by corporations or other entities that carry credit risk typically trade at a yield premium to bonds that are considered to be free from the risk of default, such as U.S. Treasury bonds.
 This yield premium, or spread, can widen due to a decline in the issuer’s creditworthiness or a decrease in the bond’s liquidity, causing its price to fall.

 This refers to the risk that a bond issuer’s creditworthiness declines, causing its yields to move higher and bond prices to fall.
 It is called downgrade risk because deteriorating creditworthiness would likely cause the major rating agencies, such as Moody’s, Standard & Poor’s and Fitch, to lower their rating, or downgrade the bond.

 This risk occurs when the price where you can actually buy or sell a bond is different from the price indicated in the market.
 Investors may not be able to purchase or sell bonds in their desired amount, so bonds with liquidity risk will usually trade at higher yields than otherwise comparable bonds.

-Issuers with a large amount of outstanding debt typically have lower liquidity risk and issuers with poor credit quality often come with higher liquidity risk.
+Issuers with a large amount of outstanding debt typically have lower liquidity risk, and issuers with poor credit quality often come with higher liquidity risk.
 Liquidity risk can also increase during times of crisis or a market panic, as investors are less willing to participate in the market.

 5. Inflation risk